About

 Museum and Heritage Specialist

-Dwirahmi Suryandari (Ami) is currently a Predoctoral Fellow at the Max Planck Institute for the History of Science (MPIWG), a joint project at the Berlin’s Freie Universität, Humboldt-Universität, and Technische Universität as part of the Berlin Center for the History of Knowledge.
-Ami has a Master's degree in World Heritage Studies from BTU Cottbus, Germany.
-She has extensive experience as an independent curator, having curated a number of exhibitions including "Retrospective of Early 20th Century Semarang" and "The Work and Life of Thomas Karsten".
-She is also a published author of the book "Chinatown Semarang", which explores the Peranakan culture in the city where she resides.
+Dwirahmi Suryandari (Ami) is a museum and heritage specialist, currently a Predoctoral Fellow at the Max Planck Institute for the History of Science (MPIWG) in Berlin.
+Her fellowship is part of the Berlin Center for the History of Knowledge, a collaboration between MPIWG and Berlin’s Freie Universität, Humboldt-Universität, and Technische Universität.
+She holds a Master’s degree in World Heritage Studies from BTU Cottbus, Germany.
+Ami has contributed to heritage initiatives across Indonesia, including World Heritage site nominations and significance assessments of museum collections.
+As an independent curator, she has developed exhibitions such as Retrospective of Early 20th Century Semarang and The Work and Life of Thomas Karsten.
+She is also the author of Chinatown Semarang, a book exploring the Peranakan culture of her hometown.

 Dyah Pandam Mitayani